Software Alternatives, Accelerators & Startups

 • react-boilerplate authentication login page flashes on page reload

 I'm working on an app with a login page and the rest of the pages of the app (should be logged in to view).
 I'm using react-boilerplate.
 From this example, I edited my asyncInjectors.js file to have redirectToLogin and redirectToDashboard methods:.
-Source: almost 3 years ago
+Source: over 3 years ago

 • Identity Server 4 Social Login for SPA

 I'm working on application using a Web API(asp.net core) and a SPA (react-boilerplate).
-I'm starting work in user registration/login and one of the requirements is to allow for user to sign in with facebook, google, etc. Source: almost 3 years ago
+I'm starting work in user registration/login and one of the requirements is to allow for user to sign in with facebook, google, etc. Source: over 3 years ago

 View more